xuauul/qa-with-llm-and-rag/README.md

-Sure, here's a simple README file based on the provided information:

----

 # Question Answering App using Vector Search + RAG

 This project is an interactive question answering application that combines the power of Atlas Vector Search with Langchain's RetrieverQA and OpenAI LLM.